Mr-Expence/Mr_Expence-Website/website/making_a_resource_pack.md

 **`pack.mcmeta`** requires two features.
 A description and a pack format.

+The pack format tells Minecraft which version your pack is for.
+You can find the format number in the table below.

 | Format | Releases |
 | --- | --- |
 | 1 | 1.6.1 – 1.8.9 |